SubigyaPaudel/Beer-Game-Frontend/README.md

 Due to time limit, we have only developed basic testing with few test cases for the components mentioned above.
 UI test cases and routing test cases are complex and can not be correctly tested without prior unification of both backend and frontend communication.

+## Sprint 3
+- Frontend
+	- Created Game Settings page, where instructor can change the settings of the game
+	- Created Costumizing Game page, where user can read about the changes they can do
+	- Created Learn More page, where user can read how the game is played
+	- Created Game page, where user can play the game
+	- Improved Sign In page
+	- Fixed testing from the previous sprints for the following pages (since they were failing before):
+		- configuration
+		-  Hero Section
+	- Implemented testing for the following pages:
+		- GameSettings
+		- CostumizingGames
+		- LearnMore
+	- Fixed Sign Up page

+## Sprint 4
+- Frontend
+	- Created more pages to be displayed when the user is signed up (as an instructor or as a player), managed the routing on these pages as well, so that logged in users 		are redirected to their respective pages.
+	- Made use of the authentication services immplmented in the last codebase to redirect users to appropriate signed-in pages
+	- Resolved a bug with the reducer.
+The data in the localstorage was not being taken into account while initializing the redux store.
+	- Took the game screen from the last sprint to its proper place in the page which players can access when they are logged in.
+Made this page more dynamic, as in being 		able to plot graphs for various quantities(demand, orders, and inventory).
+Added some support to the page for polling the server as to the status of the game that is 		being played.
+	- Resolved the failing test case for the sign_in component.
+	- Added more test cases

+- Documentation
+	- Structured in the documentation.
+Made separate sections for setup and running the application to avoid confusion.
+	- Added file structure hierarchy, thereby making it easier for one to see what each folder is related to.

 # End User Documentation